agentmodels/agentmodels.org/chapters/05-mdp-gridworld.md

 ## MDP Example: Hiking

-We introduced Markov Decision Processes (MDPs) with the example of Alice moving around a city with the aim of efficiently finding a good restaurant.
-Later chapters, which consider agents without full knowledge or complete rationality, will return to this example.
-This chapter explores some of the components of MDPs that will be important throughout this tutorial.
+We introduced Markov Decision Processes (MDPs) with the example of Bob moving around a city with the aim of efficiently finding a good restaurant.
+We return to this example in later chapters, considering how agents with *uncertainty* or *bias* will behave in this environment.
+This chapter explores some key features of MDPs that will be important throughout the tutorial.

+We begin by introducing a new gridworld MDP:

+### Hiking MDP:
-We introduce a new sequential decision problem that can be represented by a "gridworld" MDP.
-Suppose that Bill is hiking.
+Suppose that Alice is hiking.
 There are two peaks nearby, denoted "West" and "East".
-The peaks provide different views and Bill must choose between them.
-South of Bill's starting position is a steep hill.
+The peaks provide different views and Alice must choose between them.
+South of Alice's starting position is a steep hill.
 Falling down the hill would result in painful (but non-fatal) injury and end the hike early.

-We represent Bill's hiking problem with a gridworld similar to Alice's restaurant choice example.
+We represent Alice's hiking problem with a gridworld similar to Bob's Restaurant Choice example.
 The peaks are terminal states, providing differing utilities.
-The steep hill is also a terminal state, with negative utility.
-We assume a negative, constant time-cost -- so Bill prefers a shorter hike.
+The steep hill is represented by a row of terminal state, each with identical negative utility.
+Each timestep before Alice reaches a terminal state incurs a "time-cost", which is negative.
+This means Alice prefers a shorter hike.

 ~~~~
-var noiseProb = 0;
+var utilityTable = {east:10, west:1, hill:-10, timeCost:-.1};
 var alpha = 100;
-var utilityEast = 10;
-var utilityWest = 1;
-var utilityHill = -10;
-var timeCost = -.1;
+var transitionNoiseProb = 0;

-// TODO add docs for functions like *makeHike* which explain the arguments
-var params = makeHike(noiseProb, alpha, utilityEast, utilityWest, utilityHill, timeCost);
+var params = makeHike(transitionNoiseProb, alpha, utilityTable);

-GridWorld.draw(params, {trajectory : [[[0,1]]]});
+var startState = [0,1];
+GridWorld.draw(params, {labels: params.labels, trajectory: [[startState]]});
 ~~~~

 We start with a *deterministic* transition function.
-This means that Bill's only risk of falling down the steep hill is due to softmax noise in his actions.
-With `alpha=100`, the chance of this is tiny, and so Bill will take the short route to the peaks.
+This means that Alice's only risk of falling down the steep hill is due to softmax noise in her actions (which is minimal in this case).
 The agent model is the same as the end of [Chapter 4]('/chapters/04-mdp.md').
-The function `mdpSimulate` is also a library function and we will re-use throughout this chapter.
+We wrap the functions `agent`, `expUtility` and `simulate` in a function `mdpSimulateGridworld`.
+The following codebox defines this function and we use it later on without defining it (since it is also included in the WebPPL Gridworld library).

 ~~~~
-var mdpSimulate = function(startState, totalTime, params, numRejectionSamples){
+var mdpSimulateGridworld = function(startState, totalTime, params, numRejectionSamples){
-  var alpha = params.alpha;
   var transition = params.transition;
   var utility = params.utility;
   var actions = params.actions;